BadrIT/translation_center/README.md

 ![Alt text](https://raw.github.com/mahkhaled/translation_center/master/samples/view_keys.png "Translation Center")

-Click on a key to view all translations for that key, then you can add or edit your translation for that key, users can also vote for votes.
+Click on a key to view all translations for that key, then you can add or edit your translation for that key, users can also vote for translations.

 ![Alt text](https://raw.github.com/mahkhaled/translation_center/master/samples/many_translations.png "Translation Center")